-Concern's Active Citizenship programme engages over 12,000 students and youth on an annual basis through a mix of in person and online activities and programmes.
-The vast majority of contacts are with class groups in school settings/ youth centres, in conformity with Department of Education Child Safeguarding procedures and in the presence of teachers or other school staff.
-Any out of school or extra-curricular activities -(without a teacher or youth leader present) are undertaken with the full permission of teachers and parents/guardians.
+Concern's Global Citizenship programme engages over 12,000 children and young people under the age of 18 on an annual basis through a mix of in person and online activities and programmes.
+Students involved in Concern activities come from primary schools, secondary schools youth centres and Youth Reach centres.

+Whilst many engagements are with class groups in school settings, there are a significant number of engagements which take place without a teacher or youth worker present.
+All school engagements are done in conformity with Department of Education Child Safeguarding procedures and in the presence of teachers or other school staff.
+Any out of school or extracurricular activities without a teacher or youth worker present are undertaken with the full permission of teachers and parents/guardians.